VSEPR theory: Steric number

+A steric number of 6 corresponds to an octahedral electron geometry.
+Since there are 4 bonded atoms, the molecule contains 2 lone pairs (6 − 4 = 2), resulting in a square planar molecular geometry.

 Degree of repulsion

 The overall geometry is further refined by distinguishing between bonding and nonbonding electron pairs.
 The bonding electron pair shared in a sigma bond with an adjacent atom lies further from the central atom than a nonbonding (lone) pair of that atom, which is held close to its positively charged nucleus.
 VSEPR theory therefore views repulsion by the lone pair to be greater than the repulsion by a bonding pair.
 As such, when a molecule has 2 interactions with different degrees of repulsion, VSEPR theory predicts the structure where lone pairs occupy positions that allow them to experience less repulsion.
 Lone pair–lone pair (lp–lp) repulsions are considered stronger than lone pair–bonding pair (lp–bp) repulsions, which in turn are considered stronger than bonding pair–bonding pair (bp–bp) repulsions, distinctions that then guide decisions about overall geometry when 2 or more non-equivalent positions are possible.
 For instance, when 5 valence electron pairs surround a central atom, they adopt a trigonal bipyramidal molecular geometry with two collinear axial positions and three equatorial positions.
 An electron pair in an axial position has three close equatorial neighbors only 90° away and a fourth much farther at 180°, while an equatorial electron pair has only two adjacent pairs at 90° and two at 120°.
 The repulsion from the close neighbors at 90° is more important, so that the axial positions experience more repulsion than the equatorial positions; hence, when there are lone pairs, they tend to occupy equatorial positions as shown in the diagrams of the next section for steric number five.

 The difference between lone pairs and bonding pairs may also be used to rationalize deviations from idealized geometries.
 For example, the H_{2}O molecule has four electron pairs in its valence shell: two lone pairs and two bond pairs.
 The four electron pairs are spread so as to point roughly towards the apices of a tetrahedron.
 However, the bond angle between the two O–H bonds is only 104.5°, rather than the 109.5° of a regular tetrahedron, because the two lone pairs (whose density or probability envelopes lie closer to the oxygen nucleus) exert a greater mutual repulsion than the two bond pairs.

 A bond of higher bond order also exerts greater repulsion since the pi bond electrons contribute.
 For example, in isobutylene, (H_{3}C)_{2}C=CH_{2}, the H_{3}C−C=C angle (124°) is larger than the H_{3}C−C−CH_{3} angle (111.5°).
 However, in the carbonate ion, CO_{3}^{2−}, all three C−O bonds are equivalent with angles of 120° due to resonance.